You are currently viewing It’s the day after Mother’s Day, remembering my mother

 It’s the day after Mother’s Day, remembering my mother

-It’s the day after Mother’s Day and I’m sitting alone in the quiet, early morning hours.
-Getting up early is not new to me.
-While I’d love to have a late-morning lie-in, my circadian rhythm doesn’t rock that way.
-For years I bucked my own system and wrung my hands in frustration wondering why I couldn’t sleep late when given the opportunity?
-But now, I look forward to the quiet moments.
-Today, the day after Mother’s Day, my thoughts aren’t far from my own mother and those who made me a mother.
+It’s the day after Mother’s Day, and I’m sitting alone in the quiet early morning hours.
+Getting up early isn’t new to me.
+While I’d love to enjoy a late-morning lie-in, my circadian rhythm doesn’t work that way.
+For years, I fought against my natural sleep pattern, frustrated by my inability to sleep late when the opportunity arose.
+However, now I look forward to these quiet moments.
+Today, as I reflect on the day after Mother’s Day, my thoughts are centered on my own mother and those who have shaped my experience as a mother.

 When are you coming?

 I lost my mother in 2008 to a blood clot.
-I lived in Malawi at the time and was contemplating flying back to be with her when she died.
-The last time I spoke with her was on a Saturday.
-She was in the hospital and said, “I’ll come out of this.”
-But she didn’t come out of it and died two days later.
-I felt guilty for being away.
-Not only that, I felt guilty for not being with my firstborn son, Tommy, who lived near her at the time.
-He was just 22 years old and had only lived in the USA for three years (he grew up in Africa).
+I was living in Malawi at the time and was considering flying back to be with her when she passed away.
+The last time I spoke with her was on a Saturday while she was in the hospital.
+She said, “I’ll come out of this.”
+Unfortunately, she didn’t recover and died two days later.
+I felt guilty for being away from her during that time.
+Additionally, I felt guilty for not being with my firstborn son, Tommy, who was living near her at the time.
+He was just 22 years old and had been in the USA for only three years, having grown up in Africa.

 Tom and I at his wedding